BCC+ Audio Visualizer

 - Reflect: reflects pixels back into the result to generate opaque pixels along the edge of the result.

-The Polar Warp group contains a suite of very special controls that wrap the generated graph around itself along a circular path and includes an inner and outer radius along with a swirl feature, enabling the generation of truly beautiful and organic looking swirling results.
-Highly addictive.
+The Polar Warp group contains a suite of controls that wrap the generated graph around itself along a circular path and includes an inner and outer radius along with a swirl feature, enabling the generation of organic swirling results.

 - No: No frames are repeated along the edge